Photo courtesy The Nature Conservancy

 West Palm Beach, FL, city plan, 1923.
 Cornell University Library.

 John Nolen, Landscape Architect and City Planner (2015) discusses Nolen’s struggle to reconcile his planning work with his conscience.
-In West Palm Beach he argued for merging White and Black settlements, and town officials rebelled.
+In West Palm Beach he argued for merging white and Black settlements, and town officials rebelled.

 Venice, FL, town plan.
 From New Towns for Old.